laifrank2002/game_jam_2018/important_please_read_me.txt

 	Engine.add_trigger("event_name");

 * Remember in the event to remove the trigger on event firing, unless you don't want it that way.

+** RESOURCES **

+When a resource is picked up, nothing happens.

+Make something happen, open pickupable.js and edit the Pickupable.prototype.pickup function.